 Turkey has pursued an aggressive incentives scheme, which has been available to both Turkish entities and Turkish subsidiaries of foreign companies, since 2012.
 For the purposes of the scheme, Turkey is divided into six regions.
 Region 1 is the richest region, containing cities such as Istanbul and Izmir while Region 6 is the poorest.
-The incentive scheme is also divided into four regimes: the general investment incentives regime, the regional investment incentives regime, the large scale investment incentives regime and the strategic investment incentives regime.
+The incentive scheme is also divided into five regimes: the general investment incentives regime, the regional investment incentives regime, the priority investment incentives regime, the large scale investment incentives regime and the strategic investment incentives regime.